Vaccinations

 Submit Immunization Records

-Immunization records are submitted using the using the Iowa State Student Health Portal App
+Immunization records are submitted using the Iowa State Student Health Portal App

 You will receive an email to your iastate.edu email address with a link to sign-up for the ISU Student Health Patient Portal.
 A new link is sent out each Wednesday for students who have not enrolled.
 You must use the link embedded in the portal invitation email to activate your account.
 Do not register as a first-time user in the app, as you already have an account through your iastate.edu email.

-Only use your istate.edu email address to activate your account.
+Only use your iastate.edu email address to activate your account.
 (Do NOT use your phone number)

 - Create a password and accept the terms and conditions